We don’t support this browser anymore.

 It's important to know how many pensions you have, how they work (including your options at retirement) and what level of service you're getting in exchange for the fees you're paying.
 If you're less than satisfied, you might consider transferring to a new pension plan like the HL SIPP.

-Bringing old pensions together makes it easier to see exactly how your investments are performing, and if you're still on track to reach your retirement goals.
+Bringing all your pensions together can also make it easier to see exactly how your investments are performing, and if you're still on track to reach your retirement goals.
+It also makes things simpler, with one statement, one login and one provider to instruct.

 Before transferring, check you won't lose any valuable benefits or have to pay high exit fees.
 Pensions are usually transferred as cash so you'll miss any market rises or falls for a period.